List of universities in the Dutch Caribbean: Government licensed accreditation agencies in Curaçao

-Curaçao became a constituent country of the Kingdom of the Netherlands on 10 October 2010, it has formed its own Central Bank, Ministry of Education, Ministry of Economics, Ministry of Health and Ministry of Justice.
+Curaçao became a constituent country of the Kingdom of the Netherlands on 10 October 2010.
+It has its own Central Bank, Ministry of Education, Ministry of Economics, Ministry of Health and Ministry of Justice.

-Curaçao Transnational Accreditation Council (CTAC.BV) was licensed by Curaçao government to accredit all Transnational Education (TNE) Institutions chartered by the Ministry of Education and Ministry Health Curaçao, whether these institutions are in or outside Curaçao.
-Curaçao Transnational Education Institutions, though they receive establishing charters from the Ministry of Education, are directly under the management and control of the Ministry of Economics Development, hence, the Curaçao Transnational Accreditation Council is licensed by the Curaçao Government through the Ministry of Economics Development to perform a United States-style regional institutional and Curricula Programmatic Accreditation for all Curaçao TNE institutions outside Curaçao national higher educational System.
-For more information on Curaçao Transnational Accreditation Council see www.ctac.cw.
+The Curaçao Transnational Accreditation Council (CTAC.BV) was licensed by the Curaçao government to accredit all Transnational Education (TNE) Institutions chartered by the Ministry of Education and Ministry Health Curaçao, whether these institutions are in or outside Curaçao.
+Curaçao Transnational Education Institutions, which receive establishing charters from the Ministry of Education, are directly under the management and control of the Ministry of Economics Development.
+Hence, the Curaçao Transnational Accreditation Council is licensed by the Curaçao Government through the Ministry of Economics Development to perform a curricula programmatic accreditation for all Curaçao TNE institutions outside the Curaçao national higher educational System.

 "Accreditation Agency Curaçao B.V."
 (AAC), another private accreditation agency licensed by Curaçao government was established in Curaçao.
-It was acknowledged by the Ministry of Education, Science, Culture and Sport of Curaçao as the national accreditation body for higher education through a ministerial letter dated 16 May 2022 (Ref.
-2022/041944).
+On 16 May 2022, it was acknowledged by the Ministry of Education, Science, Culture and Sport of Curaçao as the national accreditation body for higher education.
 However, the legislative process to formalize this framework was not adopted by the Parliament of Curaçao and was not ratified by national decree.
 As a result, AAC is authorized by the Ministry, but not designated by law as the national accrediting body under Article 17 of the draft Higher Education Ordinance.

 Constituent countries of the Kingdom of the Netherlands such as Curaçao and Sint Maarten do not impose statutory restrictions on the recognition of accreditation, provided that the accrediting entity is acknowledged as an international quality assurance body.
 An example of this policy is the agreement signed between the Government of Curaçao and the Independent Agency for the Accreditation of Educational Programs and Organizations (AAEPO), Kyrgyz Republic, to enhance education standards in the region.
-Government of Curaçao and AAEPO sign agreement to enhance education standards.
+In May 2023, the government of Curaçao and the AAEPO signed an agreement to enhance education standards.